Active Contrastive Learning of Audio-Visual Video Representations: Introduction

 In this paper, we focus on learning audio-visual representations of video data by leveraging the natural correspondence between the two modalities, which serves as a useful self-supervisory signal \citep{owens2018audio,owens2016ambient,alwassel2019self}.
 Our starting point is contrastive learning \citep{gutmann2010noise,oord2018representation} with momentum updates \citep{he2020momentum}.
 However, as we discussed above, there are both practical challenges and theoretical limits to the dictionary size.
 This issue is common to all natural data but is especially severe in video; successive frames contain highly redundant information, and from the information-theoretic perspective, audio-visual channels of video data contain higher MI than images because the higher dimensionality -- i.e., temporal and multimodal -- reduces the uncertainty between successive video clips.
 Therefore, a dictionary of \textit{randomly sampled} video clips would contain highly redundant information, causing the contrastive learning to be ineffective.
 Therefore, we propose an \textit{actively sampled} dictionary to sample informative and diverse set of negative instances.
 Our approach is inspired by active learning \citep{settles2009active} that aims to identify and label only the maximally informative samples, so that one can train a high-performing classifier with minimal labeling effort.
 We adapt this idea to construct a non-redundant dictionary with informative negative samples.

-Our proposed approach, Cross-Modal Active Contrastive Coding (CM-ACC), learns discriminative audio-visual representations from unlabeled videos and achieves substantially better results on video data with a high amount of redundancy (and thus high MI).
-We demonstrate our approach through various ablation studies and comparisons to several state-of-the-art methods.
+Our approach, Cross-Modal Active Contrastive Coding (\texttt{CM-ACC}), learns discriminative audio-visual representations and achieves substantially better results on video data with a high amount of redundancy (and thus high MI).
 We show that our \textit{actively sampled} dictionary contains negative samples from a wider variety of semantic categories than a randomly sampled dictionary.
-As a result, our approach can benefit from large dictionaries even when randomly sampled dictionaries of the same size starts to deteriorate the model performance.
-When pretrained on AudioSet \citep{gemmeke2017audio}, our approach achieves new state-of-the-art classification performances on UCF101~\citep{soomro2012ucf101}, HMDB51~\citep{kuehne2011hmdb}, and ESC50~\citep{piczak2015esc}, outperforming models trained even in a fully-supervised manner.
+As a result, our approach can benefit from large dictionaries even when randomly sampled dictionaries of the same size start to have a deleterious effect on model performance.
+When pretrained on AudioSet \citep{gemmeke2017audio}, our approach achieves new state-of-the-art classification performance on UCF101~\citep{soomro2012ucf101}, HMDB51~\citep{kuehne2011hmdb}, and ESC50~\citep{piczak2015esc}.